-The following program repeats the simple program used to demonstrate the failure of the extractor when used with C-strings but with a string object as the target:
+The following example repeats the simple program used to demonstrate the failure of the extractor used in conjunction with C-strings, but with a string object as the target:

 #include <iostream>